vacu9708/Study-records/Etc/Object Oriented Programming/readme.md

 }
 ~~~
 The above example does not obey DIP because pay_type might be changed to Apple_pay.<br>
-Pay_service depends on its low level module Samsung_pay
+Pay_service depends on its low level module Samsung_pay.<br>
+That is to say, if the low level module Samsung_pay changes, the high level module Pay_service has to be changed accordingly, which is a waste.(tight coupling)
 ~~~java
 interface Pay_type{
 	void payment();